-This is an interesting area of research and the work of these approaches, real limitations notwithstanding, is quite encouraging.
-This is especially true because NAbC, which shares none of these limitations, can be applied to the realistic groups of samples that they generate to give them inferential validity (as long as the samples are not distorted, i.e. are representative of the true distribution).
-As long as researchers can find a way for these algorithms to generate true correlation matrices and automatically enforce positive definiteness ex ante, or convincingly prove that deviations from either are truly numerically de minimis along any dimension of analysis (which certainly has not been done to date), NAbC can be applied to their samples to provide inferential validity, that is, to associate a cdf value with each and every sample matrix generated so that the distribution can be used inferentially.
+This is an interesting area of research and the work of these approaches, real limitations notwithstanding, is encouraging.
+This is especially true because NAbC, which shares none of these limitations, can be applied to the realistic groups of samples that they generate to give them inferential validity (as long as the sample distribution is not distorted).
+If researchers can find a way for these algorithms to generate true correlation matrices and automatically enforce positive definiteness ex ante, or convincingly prove that deviations from either are truly numerically de minimis along any dimension of analysis (which certainly has not been done to date), NAbC can be applied to their samples to provide inferential validity, that is, to associate a cdf value with each and every sample matrix generated so that the distribution can be used inferentially.
 Again, the starting point for NAbC's application is the known or well-estimated dependence matrix, and the known or well-estimated data generating mechanism (in these cases, the matrix generating mechanism), and these methods provide both (again, as long as the samples are representative of the true distribution).
-But until these two 'fixes' can be applied, with proof that this truly has been achieved numerically, if not analytically, real inferential challenges will remain for this path of 'direct matrix simulation' research.
+But until these two 'fixes' can be applied (i.e. use only non-'fixed' matrices for which positive definiteness always holds ex ante), with proof that this truly has been achieved numerically, if not analytically, real inferential challenges will remain as obstacles for this path of 'direct matrix simulation' research.